Identifying (and Pruning) Patent Maintenance Fees That Don’t Benefit Your Business

 Companies with large portfolios want to protect as broad a scope of technology as possible in order to stay competitive.
 If the maintenance fees aren’t an overwhelming detriment to the budget, keeping these less effective patents may still be beneficial in the long run.

 By working this research into your portfolio maintenance, you will have a better idea of which patents add value to your portfolio and which are draining your budget.
 Whether you are a larger company with thousands of patents or a smaller company with a much more contained list, you don’t want maintenance fees to be the reason you have to restrict your research and development initiatives.
 By keeping a watchful eye on where your money goes, you can balance your budget and continue to compete at the highest level in your industry.

 Of course, this is just one example of the many ways you can use Juristat data to model maintenance fee spend for issued patents.
-If you would like to learn more about this approach, watch our on-demand webinar, Modeling Prosecution Spend to Optimize Quality and Budget.
-Or, if you are ready to see Juristat Patent Analytics in action, schedule a demo.
+If you are ready to see Juristat Patent Analytics in action, schedule a demo.